jramos0/sovereign-university-data/courses/lqn202/en.md

 ---
 name: Building with Elements and Liquid Sidechains
 goal: Learn to use and develop with the Elements open-source blockchain platform, including its key features like Confidential Transactions, Issued Assets, and Strong Federations.
 objectives:
   - Understand the foundational concepts of the Elements blockchain platform and Liquid sidechains.
   - Explore advanced features such as Confidential Transactions and Issued Assets.
   - Learn to set up and run Elements nodes for standalone and sidechain configurations.
   - Gain practical experience with federated block signing and the Federated 2-Way Peg.
   - Develop the skills needed to issue, reissue, and destroy assets within the Elements network.
   - Master the use of Elements CLI tools for blockchain operations.
   - Set up and manage secure, efficient blockchain environments for real-world use cases.

-all question ar on the typescript. we don't have them text files.

-Copyright- CC BY SA from Blockstream Liquid

 ---

 # Introduction